Taty Mbungu

-Taty Mbungu is a former international football player for Zaire.
-He participated in the 1974 Africa Cup of Nations competition.
-As late as 1985, Taty Mbungu was still playing for Zaire, appearing in a 1986 African Cup of Nations qualifying match versus the Republic of the Congo in Brazzaville.
+Taty Mbungu (born 1 October 1954) is a Congolese former footballer who played as a midfielder.
+At international level, he represented the Zaire national team, participating in the 1974 Africa Cup of Nations competition.
+As late as 1985, Mbungu was still playing for Zaire, appearing in a 1986 African Cup of Nations qualifying match versus the Republic of the Congo in Brazzaville.

 He also featured in a documentary to commemorate the victory.

 In 2006, he was temporarily the sporting director of AS Vita Club.